codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-1.md

 - **Production Multi-tenant**: Your primary production account for multi-tenant setup, and most likely were the majority of users will be
 - **Production Single-tenant**: While desirable to avoid the operation overhead for single-tenant setups, its good to think in this from the get-go
 - **Integration Test**: This will be the account that IaC deployments get tested on to ensure rollout works
+- **Preview**: This will be used to spin up Preview Environments later on
 - **Individual Developer**: Individual developer accounts to allow easy testing of IaC testing and exploration
 - **Monitoring**: Centralize monitoring and observability into one account, allowing access to insights without access to sensitive logs or infrastructure from the other accounts
 - **Logs**: Centralized storage of logs, which may require different access considerations than metrics and traces